E3 2018: Sony gives us an in-depth look at Ghost of Tsushima

 That's what Ghost of Tsushima captures, in the very best way, based on an in-depth trailer shown at Sony's PlayStation press conference at E3.

-We saw the protagonist stealthily take down opponents from ceiling beams to close quarters.
+We saw the protagonist stealthily take down opponents by jumping down from ceiling beams and attacking from close quarters.
 There was also a sweet one-on-one samurai sword fight, something even Batman can't offer.

 Unveiled last October at Paris Games Week, Ghost of Tsushima is a big project from Sucker Punch Games, the studio behind the Infamous and Sly Cooper franchises.
 It appears to take places during the Mongol invasion of Japan in the 1200s.